- BUY TICKETS

 One or two (contrasting) monologue(s) not to exceed three minutes, OR, for musical audition, one monologue and one song not to exceed three minutes.
 If interested in a musical audition, please schedule an afternoon audition slot.
 An accompanist will be provided between 1:30 p.m. and 5:30 p.m.
 Clearly marked music will be required for the accompanist.
 No pre-recorded music please.
 Please bring a headshot and resume.

 The Bruce E. Coyle Internship Program

-Going into its 20th season, the Playhouse's Bruce E. Coyle Acting Internship Program is committed to fostering the development of emerging actors in order to help them create a solid foundation on which to build a sustainable career as an artist.
+The Playhouse's Bruce E. Coyle Acting Internship Program is committed to fostering the development of emerging actors in order to help them create a solid foundation on which to build a sustainable career as an artist.
 The acting internship supports young artists as they learn to acclimate to the world of professional theatre and the approach necessary when choosing to make acting a job versus an enrichment experience.

 By the end of the season, interns will experience a range of acting opportunities from performing children's theatre and understudying to performing main stage ensemble roles and experimental theatre for Millennial professionals.
 They will also develop supplemental job skills, produce enough resume work to qualify for immediate employment and develop a personal career plan for launching their careers in a specific market.

 The internship is comprised of three components: Training, Participation and Practical Application.

 Professional Development: Working within a large regional institution can be an adjustment for interns coming straight from an academic environment or independent theatre.
 Training focuses on communication, conflict management and etiquette in both the rehearsal room and office.